 The Destructive Force of Narcissistic Injury

 What is it?
-How does it affect leadership and relationship?
+How does it affect relationships?

 Posted Aug 01, 2016

-While the narcissist may act arrogant and haughty and put on a show that nothing bothers them, this facade makes it difficult for you to see their inward self-loathing.
+The narcissist may act arrogant and haughty and put on a show that nothing bothers them, and this facade makes it difficult for you to see their inward self-loathing.
 You may be thinking, “Are you kidding me?
 He or she thinks they are the hottest thing on earth and no one can measure up to them!”
 But as they do not have a solid, developed sense of self, narcissists swing from depression to grandiosity with little in-between.
-Their presentation deceives most people until they get to know the narcissist.
-When the narcissists’ facade of charm and deception gets cracked, their whole world bursts apart.
+This presentation deceives others until those people get to know the narcissist.
+When the narcissist's facade of charm and deception gets cracked, their whole world bursts apart.
 They will blame you for their feelings of inadequacy, lack of happiness, and lack of love.

-When narcissists feel that they have lost or they feel rejected or abandoned, they don’t forget it.
+When narcissists feel that they have lost, or when they feel rejected or abandoned, they don’t forget it.
 We have all felt abandoned or rejected at times in our lives, and most of us get over it with a little time and processing of feelings.
 We move on.
-But the narcissist does not do this.
+But the narcissist does not.
 Narcissists are not enough in touch with their own feelings to move on.
-The issues remain in their mind as “It’s all your fault.”
-“How could you do this to me?”
+The issues remain in their mind as “It’s all your fault" and, "How could you do this to me?”
 They want to strike back.

-The counter attacks and force of disdain and rage from the narcissist can feel like you are being bullied with no restraint.
+The counterattacks and force of disdain and rage from the narcissist can make you feel bullied with no restraint.
 It can come in the form of emails, texts, letters, verbal abuse, social media attacks, or in-person abuse.
-Their narcissistic rage seems to come out of nowhere and can leave you feeling confused and afraid.
+This narcissistic rage seems to come out of nowhere and can leave you feeling confused and afraid.
 “What will they do next?”
 “Why did that person do this?”
 It really makes no rational sense because it is clearly the projection of their own feelings onto others.

-It is important to understand the concept of narcissistic injury so that it can be identified in our everyday lives.
-It may be found in our relationships, our leaders, our bosses and our families.
-It does affect people because it is harmful and abusive.
+It is important to understand the concept of narcissistic injury so that it can be identified in everyday life.
+It may be found in our relationships, our leaders, our bosses, and our families.
+It affects us because it is harmful and abusive.
 It leaves one self-doubting and wondering what they did to cause the chaos and destructive behavior.

-I see people struggling to come to terms with narcissistic behavior in the media, politics, families and love relationships.
-Because the narcissist also does not have the ability to give empathy, issues related to them, rarely get resolved.
-Watch out for this one.
-Ouch!
-It hurts.
+I see people struggling to come to terms with narcissistic behavior in the media, politics, families, and love relationships.
+Because the narcissist also does not have the ability to give empathy, issues related to them rarely get resolved.